Ithaca, New York: Railways

-Into the mid-twentieth century, it was possible to reach Ithaca by passenger rail.
-At least two trains per day serviced Ithaca along either the Delaware, Lackawanna and Western Railroad (until March 31, 1942) or the Lehigh Valley Railroad.
-The trip took "about seven hours" from New York City, "about eight hours" from Philadelphia, and "about three hours" from Buffalo.
+Into the mid-20th century, it was possible to reach Ithaca by passenger rail.
+At least two trains per day serviced Ithaca along the Delaware, Lackawanna and Western Railroad until 1942, or the Lehigh Valley Railroad.
+The trip took about seven hours from New York City, about eight hours from Philadelphia, and about three hours from Buffalo, New York.
 There has been no passenger rail service since February 4, 1961.

-From the 1870s-on, there were trains to Buffalo via Geneva, New York; to New York City via Wilkes-Barre, Pennsylvania (both Lehigh Valley Railroad); to Hoboken, New Jersey, with a train-change in Owego and a routing via Binghamton and Scranton, Pennsylvania (until March 31, 1942) (DL&W); and to the US northeast via Cortland, New York (Lehigh Valley Railroad).
-The Lehigh Valley's top New York City-Ithaca-Buffalo passenger train, the daylight Black Diamond, was optimistically publicized as 'The Handsomest Train in the World', perhaps to compensate for its roundabout route to New York City (south to Waverly, New York; southeast to Wilkes-Barre and Easton, Pennsylvania; then east across New Jersey).
+Beginning in the 1870s, there were trains to Buffalo via Geneva, New York, to New York City via Wilkes-Barre, Pennsylvania on the Lehigh Valley Railroad, to Hoboken, New Jersey with a train change in Owego via Binghampton and Scranton, Pennsylvania on the Delaware, Lackawanna and Western Railroad, and to the U.S. Northeast via Cortland, New York on the Lehigh Valley Railroad.
+The Lehigh Valley's top New York City-Ithaca-Buffalo passenger train, the daylight Black Diamond, was publicized as "The Handsomest Train in the World," but it took a roundabout route to New York City, traveling south to Waverly, New York, to Wilkes-Barre and Easton, and then across New Jersey.
 It was named after the railroad's largest commodity, anthracite coal, and made its last run on May 11, 1959.

-Until March 31, 1942, the Lackawanna Railroad operated two shuttle trains a day between Ithaca and Owego, where passengers could transfer to trains to Buffalo and Chicago to the west and eastbound to Binghamton, Scranton, Pennsylvania and Hoboken, New Jersey: across the Hudson River from New York City.
+Until March 1942, the Lackawanna Railroad operated two shuttle trains a day between Ithaca and Owego, where passengers could transfer to westbound trains to Buffalo and Chicago or eastbound to Binghamton, Scranton, Pennsylvania, and Hoboken, New Jersey, across the Hudson River from New York City.
 Until September 15, 1958, the Lackawanna maintained Syracuse-Binghamton service through nearby Cortland, to the east.
 Until May 11, 1959, two Lehigh Valley trains a day made both westbound and eastbound stops in Ithaca.
-The last passenger train making stops in Ithaca was the Lehigh Valley's overnight Maple Leaf, discontinued on February 4, 1961.
+The last passenger train making stops in Ithaca was the Lehigh Valley's overnight Maple Leaf, which discontinued in February 1961.